Lightning rod: Risk assessment

 Some structures are inherently more or less at risk of being struck by lightning.
 The risk for a structure is a function of the size (area) of a structure, the height, and the number of lightning strikes per year per mi^{2} for the region.
 For example, a small building will be less likely to be struck than a large one, and a building in an area with a high density of lightning strikes will be more likely to be struck than one in an area with a low density of lightning strikes.
 The National Fire Protection Association provides a risk assessment worksheet in their lightning protection standard.

-The International Electrotechnical Commission (IEC) lightning risk-assessment comprises four parts: loss of living beings, loss of service to public, loss of cultural heritage, and loss of economic value.
+The International Electrotechnical Commission (IEC) lightning risk assessment comprises four parts: loss of living beings, loss of service to the public, loss of cultural heritage, and loss of economic value.
 Loss of living beings is rated as the most important and is the only loss taken into consideration for many nonessential industrial and commercial applications.

 Standards

-The introduction of lightning protection systems into standards allowed various manufactures to develop protector systems to a multitude of specifications.
-There are multiple international, national, corporate and military lightning protection standards.
+The introduction of lightning protection systems into standards allowed manufacturers to develop protector systems to a multitude of specifications.
+Multiple international, national, corporate and military lightning protection standards exist.